Give a reclaimed chair new life!

 The chair sat in the garage, occasionally the support for car parts as my son repaired (reduce, reuse, recycle) his old BMW, while I waited for inspiration to strike. …..and waited……

 I am an enthusiastic DIYer but have never done upholstery.
 Thank goodness for the internet.
 I found a blog by another first timer.
 Jenna Burger Design.
 Her experience was educational and informative.
-Check out her post.
+Check out her poston how to reupholster a vintage chair.
 She did an amazing job!
 Then I found two excellent Youtube videos by professional upholsterers.
 (At the bottom of this post – very worthwhile!)
-The array of tools and notions they use to get a beautiful finish is overwhelming. they have a variety of staple guns, glue sprayers, glue guns, hammers, pliers, and other indescribable tools along with thingamabobs and doodads for attaching stuff to the piece of furniture.
+The array of tools and notions they use to get a beautiful finish is overwhelming.
+They have a variety of staple guns, glue sprayers, glue guns, hammers, pliers, and other indescribable tools along with thingamabobs and doodads for attaching stuff to the piece of furniture.
 I tried to find some such ‘bobs, or ‘dads for attaching the fabric to the back of the chair invisibly.
 I had no luck.
 I decided to make do.
 I started with a flat head screwdriver and a hammer.

 Jenna’s blog mentioned that the biggest job was the staple removal.
 This chair had no staples.
 You’re thinking, “Gillie, you lucky amazon you!”